sbgn/sbgn.github.io/pages/openchallenge.md

 ### Timeline

 We will form working groups and distribute tasks in **April 2021**.
 Work on the challenge will be conducted in the Spring and Summer of 2021.
-We plan to summarise and present the results of the challenge by **31 August 2021**.
+We plan to summarise and present the results of the challenge by **30 September 2021**.

 ### Organisers